Drozerah/freeCodeCamp-work/README.md

 # freeCodeCamp-work

-* This is a repo for posting all my code (resolved chalenges) from working through freeCodeCamp.
+* This is a repository for posting all my code (resolved chalenges) from working through freeCodeCamp.

 * Challenges required for certifications are marked with a *